 2. Budget support for local training partners

 Financial support of local training efforts helps to establish the work and multiplies up the impact.
 This type of support is given where there is a strong local commitment, and it is always a contribution so that there is genuine cost sharing.
 We are also discovering the value of help towards coordination costs.
 Some churches can support coordinators, particularly where they use existing leaders and structures.
 But not all are able to meet these costs, again because such individuals operate further away from the grassroots and local support.

 The work in Rwanda is a model of the way in which additional financial support can have an impact.
 Please read, ‘The example of Rwanda – reaching over 1,300 local leaders at £17 ($27) a head’ here.

 3. Travel for trainers and coordinators

 With a growing number of BUILD trainers on the ground we want to facilitate their movement and to strengthen the links between them.
 It is extremely hard to raise support locally for these costs, but the impact is immense.
 Flying a regional trainer to respond to a request in another country or to learn from others is safer and quicker than a lengthy journey by road, and is a small price to pay given the knock-on effect.

 4. Training materials

-While manuals can be downloaded from the BUILD Curriculum site, they are expensive to produce locally in small numbers.
+While manuals can be downloaded as pdfs for use on handhelds, they are expensive to produce locally in small numbers.
 Funds are needed for larger print runs.
-Ultimately, BUILD Partners needs help with web support and development, not least so that materials can end up in a variety of formats.
+And BUILD Partners needs help with web support and development, not least so that materials can end up in a variety of formats.